ZarasTM/algorithms-and-data-structures/README.md

 * **inorder** - to print contents of the structure in order
 \
 \
-*Times for the structure can be incorrect.
+*Times for the structures could be incorrect.
 To be fixed*